Scienceography: the study of how science is written: Structure analysis

 \centerline{\em amscd, xy, amsthm, amssymb, amsfonts, eucal, mathrsfs, xypic, amsxtra, euscript}

-The packages discriminative for math are all related to support for certain symbols, fonts and diagrams common in math that are rarely used in CS.
+The packages discriminative for Math are all related to support for certain symbols, fonts and diagrams common in Math that are rarely used in CS.
 For CS, the discriminative packages cover a broader range of uses: referencing ({\em cite, url}), including and formatting figures ({\em graphicx, epsfig, subfigure}), writing pseudocode ({\em algorithm, algorithmic}) and styling text ({\em times, color}).

-In CS, 87\% papers include at least one package; while for Math, 75\% papers have packages.
+In CS, 87\% papers include at least one package; and the percentage is 75\% for math.
 Of those papers which do include packages, the average number of packages included in a paper is 6.7 for CS and 5.0 for Math.
 These numbers are close, but indicate a slightly greater need for extra functionality in CS.

 Figure~\ref{fig:packbyyears} depicts how the average number of packages per paper varies by year.
 In math, this growth is about 1 package every 3 years, while in CS it is 1 package every 2 years.
 This growth rate is indicative of changing needs of authors: \latex\ is relatively stable, and rarely adds features.
 Yet increasingly authors need to access functionality provided by packages, such as to include URLs and graphics files in their papers.